 The Washington Post is providing this story for free so that all readers have access to this important information about the coronavirus.
 For more free stories, sign up for our Coronavirus Updates newsletter.

-After more than a year of the pandemic, over 2.8 million people have died of covid-19, the disease caused by the virus, since it first emerged in Wuhan, China, according to data compiled by Johns Hopkins University.
+Covid-19 has killed more than 6 million people and infected more than half a billion since it first emerged in Wuhan, China, in late 2019, according to data compiled by Johns Hopkins University.

 New daily reported cases across the world

 At least 619,896,908 have been reported since Feb.
 29, 2020.

 - The spike in reported cases on Dec.
 11, 2020 is due to a change in Turkey's reporting standards.

 - The spike in reported deaths on June 2, 2021 is due to a reclassification of more than 120,000 deaths in Peru that occurred between March 2020 and May 22, 2021.